dustinpfister/blog_posts/_posts/canvas-example.md

 ### 3.43 - [Stars](/2020/02/12/canvas-example-star/)

 I use to have a thing about drawing stars in all kinds of different ways so of course I have a Canvas Example on that.
+I keeping come back to this one each time I want to, well, draw stars in a project.

 ### 3.44 - [State machines](/2020/01/28/canvas-example-state-machine/)